GluuFederation/docs-gg-prod/docs/source/index.md

 ## Overview

-Gluu Gateway enables organizations to restrict access to APIs by requiring OAuth clients to present valid access tokens issued by an OAuth or UMA Authorization Server (AS), typically a [Gluu Server](https://gluu.org/docs/ce).
+Gluu Gateway enables organizations to restrict access to APIs by requiring OAuth clients to present valid access tokens issued by an OAuth or UMA Authorization Server (AS), typically a [Gluu Server](https://gluu.org/docs/ce) and OpenID Connect Authorization code flow security.

-Gluu Gateway is built on top of the [Kong Community Edition (CE) API gateway](https://konghq.com/community/) and leverages the strong ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.
+Gluu Gateway is built on top of the [Kong Community Edition (CE) v0.14 API gateway](https://konghq.com/community/) and leverages the strong ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

 ## Features

 Primary use cases and functionalities supported by Gluu Gateway include:

+- OpenID Connect authorization code flow security with UMA scopes and UMA Claim gathering flow.
 - Control access to APIs by requiring OAuth or UMA scopes
 - Collect and report OAuth and UMA usage metrics
 - Introspect bearer access tokens